Like a Little Blue Bird

 The next thing that I remember was a big rough hand shaking my arm.
 “Wake up, wake up, now,” my Daddy said.
 I must be dreaming, my father never woke me up and besides I could see through the slits of my eyes that it was still dark.
 The covers were warm and I sank farther into the featherbed hoping the bad dream would stop.
 There it was again, “Wake up, now,” and then the covers were drawn back and I was assaulted by blinding light, cold air and the acrid smell of burning wood.
 Even sleepy and confused, I understood, suddenly, that this was no dream.
 My father’s face was not familiar.
 His eyes, usually smiling for me, were solid black and his mouth, under his large humped nose, was drawn down tightly.
 I was afraid when he started to push my arms into my coat.
 What was he doing?
 Where was Mama?

 Finally, Daddy told me, “I’m taking you to Miz Sea’s” and I felt a little bit warm.
 The car sped over the gravel.
 I bounced on the seat because I could not move my arms pinned deep inside the covers.
-We didn’t have far to go and soon we were turning into my grandparents’ gravel road.
+We didn’t have far to go and soon we were turning from the gravel of Crooked Creek Rd. onto the gravel of my grandparents’ road.
 Before we reached the top of that short winding road, the porch light came on and showed against the brown siding of the tiny house.
 As my Dad set me inside the front door, he said to Mammy, my grandmother, “His fever won’t come down.
 We’re leaving for St. Joseph’s.”
 Without a word she put me in bed beside my grandfather, who didn’t say anything, although I knew that he was awake.
 Mammy tucked me in and I watched her kneel beside the couch where she slept, close enough that I could reach out and touch her.
 She began to pray.
 As I went to sleep she was saying, “Not our will, but yours’ be done.”

 At Marlow School later that day, the snow stopped for a while and we children were allowed to go out for recess.
 I stayed on the porch and watched the kids who had boots playing in the schoolyard.
 A girl who was just getting there was walking straight toward me.
 This was unusual, because the kids from the big room, grades five through eight, never paid attention to first graders.
 She stopped, looked at me for a moment and said the two words that punched me in the stomach and sent me falling.
 I fell back and back with my arms held wide as though I was trying to fly in reverse.
 All the time I floated my feet somehow stayed in contact with the concrete floor.
 As my back touched the clapboard of the building I melted and ran down the cold boards, my warmth causing steam to sizzle and then rise when it encountered the icy floor.
 The cold seeped into my body then, freezing it solid so that her words could no longer penetrate.
 Now, the only thing that could pierce me for the rest of the school day was the stares from dozens of eyes.
 The eyes belonged to the students who had witnessed the words that knocked me down, her words that caused me to freeze into a block of ice.